365 days a year

 (but it's tough sometimes in the rainy season)

 You know how to dive already?

 Cambodian diving features less of the big species of fish found elsewhere, but much more diversity.
+Visibility is good, and gets better the further out from the mainland.
 Lots of lightly explored and completely unexplored destinations await.

 |Want to learn?

 All the dive shops have training courses.
 Training prices generally start at $70 - $150.
 Practice in swimming pools in the morning or evening, and diving in the day with experienced and certified instructors.
 Fun dives (already certified) start at $50 or less.

 Also, Check out